fromothers/Portfolio/content/blog/how-stripe-designs-beautiful-websites.md

 ### Utilizing SVGs

 Something else that really stuck out to me was how high quality their images looked.
-This is because they use SVG ([Scalable Vector Graphic](https://svgontheweb.com/)) images instead of normal `.png` or `.jpg` files wherever possible.
+This is because they use SVG ([Scalable Vector Graphic](https://svgontheweb.com/)) images instead of normal `.png` or `.jpg` files whenever possible.
 This has a multitude of benefits.

 - Smaller file sizes
 - Allows the ability to animate the image using CSS